Innovation Rodeo finalist seeks to increase security officer efficiency

 |0

-This work, Innovation Rodeo finalist seeks to increase security officer efficiency, by Jim Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Innovation Rodeo finalist seeks to increase security officer efficiency, by Stephen Warns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT